HsiaoChiLiao/EXTruvIIInb/README.md

 library(parallel)
 ```

-# Anslysing the Triana dataset with EXTruvIIInb
+# Anslysing a real dataset with EXTruvIIInb
 ## The Triana dataset
 This human bone marrow dataset was published by Triana et al. (2021, Nature Immunology).
 After quality control (QC), this dataset contains 422 targeted mRNA features, and 97 proteins measured by oligo-tagged antibodies (Antibody-Derived Tags, ADT).
 A total of 9,663 cells were randomly selected from 49,057 cells from 3 healthy young adults and 3 healthy aged adults with each sample from a different batch, are used for the below demonstration.